Intervention Thresholds

 • Review and update community outreach and public education programs.

-• Establish communication with other public health professionals such as department of agriculture, veterinarians, etc.
+• Establish communication with other public health professionals such as the Department of Agriculture, veterinarians, etc.

 • Surveillance: